How to Talk to Your Boss About Your Mental Health

 You may also want to check in about whether your employer offers any mental health support or an Employee Assistance Program (EAP) with a free number of therapy sessions.

-Also keep in mind that the odd day off is not sufficient to address a chronic mental health condition like OCD, an eating disorder, depression, or anxiety.
-If you have a mental illness, ideally you’ll be able to get ongoing support.
+Also, keep in mind that the odd day off is not sufficient to address a chronic mental health condition like OCD, an eating disorder, depression, or anxiety.
+If you have a mental illness, ideally, you’ll be able to get ongoing support.

 While not the same as a mental illness, this overwhelm or sense of depletion can be debilitating.
 In fact, work-related stress can cause poor productivity, decreased performance, and even physical illness.

 Once you know how to talk to your boss about work stress, you can differentiate that from your mental health issue and explain how the stress actually exacerbates a deeper and more persistent issue.

-If you can, it’s helpful to set up the meeting in advance so that you know when it will be, you have the time set aside, and the extra push to make it happen.
+If you can, it’s helpful to set up the meeting in advance so that you know when it will be, that you have the time set aside, and the extra push to make it happen.

 When planning the meeting, think about what time of day is generally better for you.
-Are you foggy-headed early in the morning or do you hit an afternoon slump?
+Are you foggy-headed early in the morning, or do you hit an afternoon slump?
 If so, avoid those times.

 Before entering into a discussion about your mental health at work, know the regulations at your workplace concerning mental health.
-If you do not feel that it is a supportive environment, you may decide to skip the conversation altogether and apply for family medical leave instead.
+If you do not feel it is a supportive environment, you may decide to skip the conversation altogether and apply for family medical leave instead.

-As a start, companies that employ at least 15 people are subject to the Americans with Disabilities Act (ADA) which means that you are entitled to reasonable accommodations.
+As a start, companies that employ at least 15 people are subject to the Americans with Disabilities Act (ADA), meaning you are entitled to reasonable accommodations.

 Carefully document each interaction, including who you spoke with, when, and what you agreed to.

-Consider Talking to HR First
+7. Consider talking to HR first

 If you anticipate that your boss will react in any other way than being supportive of you, consider seeking additional support from your HR department – who are generally obliged by law to protect your private health information.

 HR will also have more information about your mental health benefits, including whether there is an employee assistance program (EAP) that can provide access to therapy sessions.